AndraCoteanu/AndraCoteanu/README.md

-### Hi there 👋, I am Coteanu Andra.
-Welcome to my GitHub page!
+<h1 align="center"> Hi there 👋, I am Coteanu Andra.
+Welcome to my GitHub page! </h1>

 - 📝 I’m currently working on my Bachelor thesis using Java and JavaFX
 - 📫 How to reach me: andra.coteanu@gmail.com